BrokenShell/Fortuna/docs/development.md

 - Benchmarks measure performance only.
 They cannot prove correctness or distribution quality and ordinary CI never fails on timing differences.

-The supported Python matrix is 3.11 through 3.14.
-CI runs every supported Python version on Ubuntu and the oldest/newest versions on macOS and Windows.
-This keeps the routine matrix useful without multiplying all native builds.
-The wheel workflow covers every approved interpreter and native target.
+Python 3.14 is the supported interpreter series.
+CI exercises it on Ubuntu, macOS, and Windows, and the wheel workflow covers every approved native target.
+Local development pins the current approved patch release in `.python-version`.

 ## Benchmarks